0xrama/AstraFi/README.md

 # AstraFi – Decentralized Staking & Rewards Platform

 ## Overview
 AstraFi is a next-generation decentralized finance (DeFi) platform built on Soundness.
-It allows users to deposit and stake $SND tokens securely while earning rewards.
-This Proof-of-Concept (PoC) demonstrates a professional, clean, and interactive staking dashboard with real-time reward simulation.
+It allows users to deposit and stake $SND tokens securely while earning rewards. demonstrates a professional, clean, and interactive staking dashboard with real-time reward simulation.

 ---